Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 ### CI

-In your forked repository, create [an Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for both `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
+In your forked repository, create [an Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for `ADMIN_PAT`.
 The tests will run on each push to your forked repository.

 ## Writing Tests